openedx/edx-django-utils/docs/decisions/0006-hooks-tooling-pipeline.rst

 Taking into account the design considerations outlined in OEP-50 Hooks extension framework about

 1. The order of execution for multiple actions must be respected
-2. The result of a previous action must be available to the current one
+2. The result of a previous function must be available to the current one

-We must implement a pattern that follows this considerations: a Pipeline for the set of functions, i.e actions or filters, listening on a trigger.
+We must implement a pattern that follows this considerations: a Pipeline for the set of functions, i.e filters, listening on a trigger.

 Checkout https://github.com/edx/open-edx-proposals/pull/184 for more information.